-Gross margin and operating expenses for the three months ended March 31, 2004 and 2003, were impacted by certain employee benefit plans as follows:
+Gross margin and operating expenses for the three months ended June 30, 2004 and 2003, were impacted by certain employee benefit plans as follows:

-Months Ended March 31
+Three Mon June

 In millions 2004 2003

-Pension expense \$32 \$24
+Pension expense \$ 32 \$24

-Postemployment expense 21 21
+Postemployment expense 31 21

-Postretirement expense 1 6
+Postretirement expense 6

-Net expense \$54 \$51
+Net expense \$ 63 \$51

+-

-During the three months ended March 31, 2004, NCR incurred \$32 million of pension expense compared to \$24 million in the first quarter of 2003.
-The increase was due primarily to discount rate reductions and increased amortization of actual asset returns between 2000 and 2002 which were less than expected.
+During the three months ended June 30, 2004, NCR incurred \$32 million of pension expense compared to \$24 million in the second quarter of 2003.
+The increase was due primarily to discount rate reductions and increased amortization of actual investment returns between 2000 and 2002, which were less than expected.
 NCR expects to recognize a total of approximately \$140 million of pension expense in 2004.
+Also during the quarter, we made changes to our U.S. defined benefit pension plans to limit eligibility to U.S. based employees who are at least 40 years old and hired by August 31, 2004.
+While this change does not result in an immediate effect to pension expense, we believe it will reduce the expense for the U.S. plans in future periods.

-Postemployment plan expense during the first three months of 2004 stayed flat at \$21 million compared with the same time period in 2003.
-Also during the first quarter of 2004, postretirement plan expense of \$1 million was substantially lower than the expense of \$6 million for the same three months in 2003.
-The decrease was due to the elimination of U.S. postretirement life insurance benefits and an increase in the rate of contributions from retiree participants effective in 2004.
+Postemployment plan expense during the three months ended June 30, 2004 was \$31 million compared to \$21 million during the same period last year.
+The \$10 million increase for the quarter is due to refinements in the information supporting our involuntary turnover assumption for the severance plan based on planned headcount reduction actions, primarily concentrated in our Customer Services business.
+This change in estimate will also cause incremental expense of approximately \$11 million for the remainder of the year.
+Also during the second quarter of 2004, postretirement plan expense of an immaterial amount was substantially lower than the expense of \$6 million for the same three months in 2003.
+The decrease was due to the elimination of U.S. postretirement life insurance benefits in late 2003 and an increase in the rate of contributions from retiree participants effective in 2004.